piotrdomagalski/ffsqueue/README.md

 Check it with a sample use case here: <http://jsperf.com/ffsqueue>

-Currently, it is faster in Chromium but not in Firefox.
+Currently, it is faster in Chromium 22.0 and Opera 12.02 but not in Firefox 16.

 License
 -------